Dashboard Member settings

 • civil measures that may lead to a criminal penalty if not adhered to

-For more information, read the Information Commissioner’s Office (ICO) guidance.
+For more information, read the Information Commissioner’s Office’s (ICO) guidance on criminal offence data.

 Processing authorised by domestic law

-Where there is no official authority to process criminal offence data, any such processing must be authorised by UK law.
-This means that one of the 28 conditions set out in the Data Protection Act 2018 (DPA) needs to be met.
+Where there is no official authority to process criminal offence data, any processing of criminal offence data must be authorised by UK law.
+This means that one of the 28 conditions outlined in the Data Protection Act 2018 (DPA) must be met.

 Organisations will need to identify which of the conditions for processing criminal offence data most closely reflects their purpose.
-Reference will need to be made to the detailed provisions of each condition to demonstrate that the condition applies to the specific situation.
-If an organisation’s purpose for processing is not covered by any of the conditions the criminal offence data cannot be processed (regardless of how good the reason for processing is).
+Reference must be made to the detailed provisions of each condition to demonstrate that the condition applies to the specific situation.
+If an organisation’s purpose for processing is not covered by any of the conditions, the criminal offence data cannot be processed, regardless of how good the reason for processing is.

 Most of the 28 conditions rely on the organisation demonstrating that the processing is necessary for a specific purpose.
 Being ‘necessary’ doesn’t mean that the processing has to be absolutely essential, but it must be more than useful or habitual.
 It must also be a targeted and proportionate way of achieving the purpose.
 The processing is not necessary if the organisation can reasonably achieve the same purpose by less intrusive means and if it can do so by using data unrelated to criminal offences.

-To be able to demonstrate that the processing is authorised by UK law, organisations need to meet one of the following conditions:
+To demonstrate that the processing is authorised by domestic (ie UK) law, organisations need to meet at least one of the 28 conditions set out in Schedule 1 of the DPA.
+The 28 conditions are as follows:

 Health or social care purposes

-The processing is necessary for health or social care purposes.
-Read Compliance for DPIAs (specifically the associated conditions in the ‘Health or social care’ section) for more information on what exactly this means.
+This condition is met if the processing is necessary for health or social care purposes.
+Read Compliance for DPIAs (specifically the associated conditions in the ‘Health or social care’ section) for more information on what this means.

 Public health

-The processing is necessary for reasons of public interest in the area of public health and is carried out:
+This condition is met if the processing is necessary for reasons of public interests in the area of public health and is either carried out:

-• by or under the responsibility of a health professional
+• by or under the responsibility of a health professional, or

 Research